 Be mindful that without a current rabies vaccination, you may be required by law to quarantine or even euthanize your pet for biting someone or being bitten by a potentially rabid animal.

-Essential Tip: If your pet is not up-to-date with her vaccination, Book a visit with your local Essentials PetCare clinic today.
+Essential Tip: If your pet is not up-to-date with her vaccination, visit your local Essentials PetCare clinic today.
 We offer affordable pricing and convenient hours.

 Contact local animal control if the animal who bit your pet is at large.
 They are equipped to safely capture the animal.
 If you are bitten and suspect the possibility of rabies infection, go see your doctor immediately.
 You may need a series of injections, even if you were already vaccinated.
 Just like in animals, rabies infection is one hundred percent fatal in humans if post-exposure vaccine treatment is not started before the onset of clinical signs.

 The visit to administer vaccinations at Essentials PetCare takes 15 minutes on average.
-Book a visit now.
+Check in now.
 We are conveniently located inside Walmart.